 The popularity of cloth nappies is clearly growing and for me, this is a great sign!
 I love seeing more parents showing off their latest prints, their babies fluff bums and yelling at the top of their voices about helping the planet.
 It is such a step in the right direction.
 Of course, with this new interest comes plenty of questions and those questions are always good.
 Never ever think that a cloth nappy question is stupid because if you are asking it, you have a reason for that and if one person can answer it quickly and easily for you, that may help to keep you on the cloth nappy path and prevent you from reverting back to disposables.
-I’ve answered a lot of the usual questions in this blog post here (washing, myths, costs etc) but this post is going to cover whether you should you go for popper or velcro cloth nappies.
+I’ve answered a lot of the usual cloth nappy questions here (washing, myths, costs etc) but this post is going to cover whether you should you go for popper or velcro cloth nappies.

 To make this very simple for you, my first point is the most important one.
 You choose what works for you.
 And I say this for all aspects of cloth.
 There’s no point doing what others do if it doesn’t work for you.
 There is no point in battling with poppers when you have a wriggler or struggling with velcro when you have a toddler who can undo it in a flash!
 So, even though I can sit here and talk you through each option, the final decision has to work for you and your lifestyle.